Choose an effective domain name

-An important factor to consider is the domain ending, or top-level domain (TLD) of your domain name.
-The most popular TLD is .com, but Google Domains offers a variety of TLDs to suit a wide range of uses, ranging from .academy to .zone.
-You can find the full list here.
-These alternative endings could help create a more distinctive image and better communicate the purpose and value of your site.
+- Domain endings: The most popular domain ending is .com, but Google Domains offers a variety of endings, ranging from .academy to .zone.
+See the full list of domain endings.
+More specific endings can help create a distinctive image and better communicate the purpose of your site.

-Things to Avoid
+Things to avoid